shanetroyan/AAA-Calibration-Work-Order-Application/README.md

-# AAA-Calibration-Work-Order-App
+# AAA-Calibratio Work Order Application (Win 8/10)
-Pete Huben's Windows 8/10 Application for creating and submitting customer work orders as well as generation of certificates
+Pete Huben's Win 8/10 Application

+For creating, submitting work orders and generating certificate of qc for customers, and vendors